-about the new work
+about recent work

-About the New Work:
+About Recent Work:

 There have been a lot of changes with my work, my studio processes, and I suppose I should say, in me, too, over the last few years.